-The Darwinex risk manager is an algorithm that manages the risk of DARWIN assets independently of the risk undertaken by the provider.
+The Darwinex Risk Engine is an algorithm that manages the risk of DARWINs independently of the risk taken by the trader.

 1. Fulfill the FCA regulations

 We fulfill our obligations as an Asset Manager regulated by the FCA (UK) providing our investors with an asset whose risk they know beforehand.

 2. Standardise the risk

-All DARWIN assets have a similar statistical risk level.
-All DARWINs are listed with a monthly 3.25-6.5% target VaR, equivalent to that of an equity index.
+All DARWINs have a similar statistical risk level and their risk oscillate in between a monthly 3.25 and 6.5% VaR, equivalent to that of an equity index.